TTiannaiTT/Question-Matching-on-Qianyan/README.md

 [2021 CCF BDCI Thousand Words - Problem Matching Robustness Review - 12th Place Scheme](https://aistudio.baidu.com/projectdetail/2384565?searchKeyword=%E5%8D%83%E8%A8%80%E9%97%AE%E9%A2%98%E5%8C%B9%E9%85%8D&searchTab=ALL)
 [2021 CCF BDCI Thousand Words - Problem Matching Robustness Review - 5th Place Scheme](https://aistudio.baidu.com/projectdetail/2487202?searchKeyword=%E5%8D%83%E8%A8%80%E9%97%AE%E9%A2%98%E5%8C%B9%E9%85%8D&searchTab=ALL)
 [2021 CCF BDCI Thousand Words - Problem Matching Robustness Review - 1st Place Scheme](https://discussion.datafountain.cn/articles/detail/3813)

+## Acknowledgements
+We would like to thank the organizers of the Qianyan Question Matching Robustness Competition for providing the dataset and the opportunity to participate in this competition.
+Also, authors of the Blogs in the Reference Part helped me so much.
+Thanks a lot!

+## License
+This project is licensed under the MIT License.